 Before I stick the stickers, I make the old one black, so there is less chance that something of the old sticker will show through later.

-I'm going to go through the tapes I've already recorded and make them all equal.
+I'm going to go through the tapes I've already recorded and make them equal to one another.

 Here the end result.